GR 132 Costas de La Gomera

 La Gomera

-La Gomera is small in size yet immense in character.
-Its deep barrancos, ridges and almost vertical cliffs are the result of millions of years of erosion acting upon ancient volcanic materials.
-That imprint of time is clearly visible along the GR 132, a circular trail that follows the coastal fringe and reveals the island from the perspective of the sea, linking natural and cultural landscapes with remarkable continuity.
-Starting in San Sebastián de La Gomera, the route traces the island’s perimeter, crossing barrancos that function both as corridors of life and natural boundaries.
-The trail alternates constant ascents and descents, making it a demanding yet highly rewarding journey: within just a few kilometres, terraced hillsides, small hamlets, natural viewpoints and stretches of dramatic coastline unfold in succession.
-Along the way, a varied plant mosaic appears, shaped by altitude, orientation and the influence of the trade winds.
-In the northern and northeastern sectors, pine forest, palm groves and areas of fayal–brezal combine, with frequent views towards Tenerife and the outline of Mount Teide on clear days.
-In other sections, shaded slopes become more humid and enclosed, while open hillsides are drier and sunlit, reinforcing the island’s characteristic climatic contrasts.
-The GR 132 is not only about nature.
-It also crosses historic agricultural landscapes, where terraces climb steep slopes and fertile barranco floors once concentrated orchards and crops.
-Traditional paths, village squares and heritage elements reflect how local communities adapted to a rugged yet productive territory, while some coastal enclaves preserve traces of former infrastructures linked to maritime activity and agricultural export.
-In the northwest, the route overlooks some of La Gomera’s most dramatic scenery, with cliffs, roques and intensely eroded slopes.
-Towards the south, the atmosphere becomes more open and luminous, dominated by coastal scrub and deep ravines with continuous views over the Atlantic.
-Overall, the trail offers a comprehensive reading of the island: geology, vegetation, rural memory and maritime panoramas combine in a route that reveals La Gomera in all its diversity.
-The GR 132 is, ultimately, a full circumnavigation on foot along the island’s most expressive edge — a long and demanding journey, yet profoundly revealing for understanding La Gomera’s landscape from its shores.
+La Gomera may be small in size, but it is immense in character.
+Its deep ravines, ridges, and almost vertical cliffs are the result of millions of years of erosion acting upon ancient volcanic materials.
+This mark of time is clearly visible along the GR 132, a circular trail that follows the coastal fringe and allows visitors to discover the island from the sea, linking natural and cultural landscapes in a remarkably continuous way.
+Starting from San Sebastián de La Gomera, the route encircles the island’s perimeter, crossing ravines that function both as corridors of life and as natural boundaries.
+The trail alternates constant ascents and descents, making it a demanding yet highly rewarding journey: within just a few kilometres, hikers encounter terraced slopes, small hamlets, natural viewpoints, and striking coastal stretches.
+Along the route, a rich mosaic of vegetation unfolds, shaped by altitude, orientation, and the influence of the trade winds.
+In the northern and northeastern sectors, areas of pine forest, palm groves, and fayal–brezal woodland combine with frequent views of Tenerife and the silhouette of Mount Teide on clear days.
+In other sections, the landscape becomes more humid and enclosed on shaded slopes, while open hillsides are dominated by drier and sunnier formations, highlighting the island’s distinctive climatic contrasts.
+The GR 132 is not only about nature: it also passes through historic agricultural landscapes, with terraces climbing the hillsides and fertile ravine floors where orchards and crops once flourished.
+Traditional paths, village squares, and heritage elements reflect the adaptation of local communities to a rugged terrain, while some coastal enclaves preserve remnants of former infrastructures linked to maritime trade and agricultural exports.
+In the northwest, the trail reveals some of La Gomera’s most dramatic scenery, with cliffs, volcanic roques, and intensely eroded slopes.
+Toward the south, the landscape opens and becomes brighter, dominated by coastal scrub and deep ravines with continuous views of the Atlantic Ocean.
+Overall, the route offers a comprehensive reading of the island: geology, vegetation, rural heritage, and seascapes come together in a journey that showcases La Gomera in all its diversity.
+Ultimately, the GR 132 is a full circuit of the island along its most expressive edge: a long and demanding traverse, yet deeply rewarding for those who wish to understand La Gomera’s landscape from its shores.

 Estimated time